girish17/op-slack-connector/README.md

 This app provides a connector for [Slack](https://api.slack.com/) and [Open Project](http://docs.openproject.org/apiv3-doc/) implementation integration.

 ## Currently supported feature:
-Log time using a Slack bot for a work-package in Open Project
+Log time using a Slack bot for a work-package in Open Project.

-To see the flowchart: Open the [LogTimeFlow.xml](LogTimeFlow.xml) file in www.draw.io

 # Dependencies
 1. IDE - VS Code